Kharagpur Railway Settlement: Area overview

 Kharagpur subdivision, shown partly in the map alongside, mostly has alluvial soils, except in two CD blocks in the west – Kharagpur I and Keshiary, which mostly have lateritic soils.
 Around 74% of the total cultivated area is cropped more than once.
 With a density of population of 787 per km2 nearly half of the district’s population resides in this subdivision.
-14.33% of the population lives in urban areas and 86.67% lives in the rural areas.
+14.33% of the population lives in urban areas and 86.67% in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per 2011 Census of India Kharagpur Railway Settlement had a total population of 82,735 of which 41,388 (50%) were males and 41,347 (50%) were females.
+As per 2011 Census of India, Kharagpur Railway Settlement had a population of 82,735 of which 41,388 (50%) were males and 41,347 (50%) were females.
 Population below 6 years was 7,257.
 The total number of literates in Kharagpur Railway Settlement was 61,571 (74.42% of the population over 6 years).